class-passers/stop_bullying_me/README.md

 # stop_bullying_me
-This is a project creating a tower defense game.
+This is a school project creating a tower defense game.